 At this stage lead ML engineers supervise teams to build products while developing ML/AI systems and software with advanced algorithms.
 As an ML engineer, one is expected to build robust platforms like Amazon and Netflix!
 About 35% of what consumers purchase on Amazon and 75% of what customers watch on Netflix come from product recommendations based on highly personalized algorithms.
 In fact, ML models and tools enabled the Amazon team to eliminate 915,000 tons of packaging material worldwide, and reduced the use of boxes from 69% to 42% in 2020.

-Advanced Roles in Data Scientist Careers (Experience: 12 – 16 years and more)
+Advanced Roles in Data Science (Experience: 12 – 16 years and more)

 Heading an enterprise’s data science division requires strong skills in NLP, ML, BI, people management, and big data analytics.
 Chief Data Officer (CDO) and head of data sciences is the most advanced job title in a data scientist’s career path.
 As per market trends, 59% of chief data officers report to a business leader.
 Also, 80% of the top stakeholders’ chief data officers support are businesspeople.
 This includes the CEO, COO, CFO, and head of digital transformation.